scm-spain/karyon2-archaius-dynamodb/README.md

 # Archaius Aws module for Karyon2

-This module for the Netflix framework Karyon helps configuring Archaius to poll from a Dynamodb.
+This module for the Netflix framework Karyon helps configuring Archaius to poll from a DynamoDB.

 ## Documentation